What to expect -

 You will also learn to teach all 5 stages of a typical Therapeutic Mindful Yoga class sequence including Body Awareness exercises, Warm Ups, Pranayamas, Mudras, Progressive Muscle Relaxation, Visualisation and Meditation.

-As part of a group you will practice the skills you are learning by teaching a Therapeutic Mindful Hatha Yoga class in the 2nd week of training and develop and teach one week of an 8 week Yoga based Health and Wellness class with your partner/group in the 3rd week of training.
+As part of a group you will practice the skills you are learning by teaching a Therapeutic Mindful Hatha Yoga class in the 2nd week of training and develop and teach one week of an 8 week Yoga and Mindfulness based Stress Reduction Health and Wellness class with your partner/group in the 3rd week of training.
 All with personal feedback, development and coaching from Kathy.
 In the 3rd week you will also teach a full 90 minute class to your group so that you can be confident when you return home you are ready to start your new career!

 To read more, click the link's in the Hatha Yoga Teacher Training drop down menu box above